Ram pressure stripping in the EAGLE simulation: Toy Model Deviations from the Simulation

 Gas that is ionized and becomes neutral (IN) is generally on the order of $1\%$ of the gas mass at all ram pressures.
 However, over the full evolution of the galaxy in cluster, a substantial fraction of the initially ionized gas can be converted to neutral gas.
 We find that a median of $33\%$ of the initially ionized gas becomes neutral at some point (interquartile range $17\%$ to $50\%$), although some of this gas may become ionized again later.
 This plays a role in why the toy model overpredicts the stripping of the initially ionized gas, as seen if Figure \ref{fig5}.
 Some of this ionized gas cools to become denser neutral gas, which is more difficult to strip.

-By contrast, gas that is initially neutral but becomes ionized by the end of each timestep (NI) increases in the fraction of total mass it comprises from $\approx 1\%$ at low ram pressures to $\approx 10\%$ at the highest ram pressures.
+By contrast, gas that is initially neutral but becomes ionized (NI) increases in the fraction of total mass it comprises from $\approx 1\%$ at low ram pressures to $\approx 10\%$ at the highest ram pressures.
 Like for the IN gas, there is significant conversion over time from neutral to ionized gas: the median fraction of initially neutral gas converted to ionized gas at some point is $51\%$ (interquartile range $41\%$ to $58\%$).
 NI gas is associated with stellar feedback, which we will discuss further is \S\ref{feedback}.

-In the left four panels of Figure \ref{fig7}, we show, for each of these four categories of gas, the single-timestep unbound gas fraction as a function of ram pressure.
+In the left four panels of Figure \ref{fig7}, we show, for each of these four categories of gas, the single-step unbound gas fraction as a function of ram pressure.
 The green solid lines represent the median and quartiles of the unbound gas fraction in the simulation.
 The same is shown for the toy model as light blue dashed lines.
-The points show the difference between the unbound fraction in the simulation and toy model for each galaxy at each timestep, with the color representing the stripped fraction in the simulation.
+The points show the difference between the unbound fraction in the simulation and toy model for each galaxy at each output, with the color representing the stripped fraction in the simulation.

 The top left panel of the left side of Figure \ref{fig7} plots the unbound fraction of II gas.
 We see that the toy model gives a similar increasing trend with ram pressure as the simulation, but predicts slightly too much stripping (by $\lesssim 10\%$) at ram pressures $\gtrsim 10^{-13}$ Pa.
 The IN gas is shown in the lower left panel, and in contrast to the II gas, the toy model significantly overpredicts the unbound gas fraction at $\gtrsim 10^{-13}$ Pa.
 As noted above, this is partly due to the fact that this ionized gas cools and becomes denser --- a hydrodynamical effect that is not included in the simple toy model.
 Both of these effects are in agreement with the results found for the ionized gas in the long-timescale integration shown in Figure \ref{fig5}, in which the toy model at low ram pressures matches the simulation, but tends to underpredict stripping timescales at high ram pressures.